Keynote Speakers

 Professor Aude Lagier, MD, PhD

-My specialisation in ENT (2004–2010) and the four years of fellowship that followed were focused on phoniatrics, laryngology and anatomy in Marseille (France).
-I spent 6 months in Rouen to learn laryngeal reinnervation techniques.
-I then became an assistant professor of anatomy and laryngology in Marseille (2014–2016) before moving to Liege (Belgium).
-I am currently working as a supervisor at the University Hospital of Liège (since 2016) and I am a professor at the Department of Anatomy at the University of Liège.
-My doctoral thesis was entitled “Experimental approach to the collision between the vocal folds during phonation: studies in vivo and on excised human larynges”.
+Professor Aude Lagier is a specialist in ENT, with a focus on phoniatrics, laryngology, and anatomy.
+Her specialisation in ENT (2004–2010) and the four years of fellowship that followed were completed in Marseille, France.
+She also spent six months in Rouen to learn laryngeal reinnervation techniques.
+From 2014 to 2016, she worked as an assistant professor of anatomy and laryngology in Marseille before moving to Liège, Belgium.
+Since 2016, she has been working as a supervisor at the University Hospital of Liège and as a professor at the Department of Anatomy at the University of Liège.
+Her doctoral thesis was entitled “Experimental approach to the collision between the vocal folds during phonation: studies in vivo and on excised human larynges.”

-My fields of interest are the anatomy and physiology of the voice and swallowing, the diagnosis and treatment of voice and swallowing disorders, neuro-laryngology including the diagnosis and treatment of impaired vocal fold mobility, and the laryngological aspects of neurological disorders (neurological dysphonia, dysarthria and dysphagia).
+Her main fields of interest are the anatomy and physiology of the voice and swallowing, the diagnosis and treatment of voice and swallowing disorders, neuro-laryngology including the diagnosis and treatment of impaired vocal fold mobility, and the laryngological aspects of neurological disorders (neurological dysphonia, dysarthria, and dysphagia).

 Vlasta Lungova, RNDr, PhD